 Small businesses often face significant financial constraints due to the higher transaction costs associated with the asymmetry of information between firms and finance providers.
 Recent studies suggest that innovations in financial technology (fintech) can mitigate these challenges by enhancing information availability and accuracy while improving selection, matching, and monitoring in the financial intermediation process.
 This study investigates the role of fintech development in alleviating financial constraints of small businesses relative to their larger counterparts, using cross-country microdata.
 Our findings reveal that the benefits of fintech development in reducing financial constraints are particularly pronounced for smaller businesses.
-In contrast, while banking sector development alleviates financial constraints for businesses overall, it may exacerbate constraints for small businesses.
+In contrast, while banking sector development alleviates financial constraints for small businesses.
 These results are robust across various measures of financial constraints and estimation techniques, highlighting the transformative potential of fintech in fostering financial inclusivity.